 Android Tools Android Design Android Architecture Android Software Development Developing Android Apps Kotlin Kotlin Coroutines Kotlin/Native DevOps Skills DevOpsCulture

 Nicola Corti is a Google Developer Expert for Kotlin.
-He has been working with the language since before version 1.0 and he is the maintainer of several open-source libraries and tools.
+He has been working with the language since before version 1.0, and he is the maintainer of several open-source libraries and tools for mobile developers.

 Furthermore, he is an active member of the developer community.

-His involvement goes from speaking at international conferences about Mobile development to leading communities across Europe (GDG Pisa, KUG Hamburg, GDG Sthlm Android).
+His involvement goes from speaking at international conferences to being a member of CFP committees and supporting developer communities across Europe.

-In his free time, he also loves baking, photography, and running.
+In his free time, he also loves baking, podcasting, and running.

 Rolling-out a feature is a fine art.

 Users are becoming more and more demanding.
 A single crash could entice them away from your app (and land a shameful 1-star review).

 In this context, the possibility of remote controlling your app is a key tool.
 First, it can protect you against crashes and incidents.
 Moreover, it can help you experiment on the user experience to fit your users’ tastes.